lud77/Factorize/README.md

 --- Engine

-- [ ] Can we introduce jimp as well?
-Is it interoperable with image-js? what would it add?
 - [ ] Stepper-type panels or endpoints or connections, still not sure which
 - [ ] Explicitly handle the "null/undefined" value in a more organic way
 - [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc